 Based on your answers to the above, you might well be able to delete those inactive users.
 For most, however, a large percentage will need to be kept.
 Whether it’s to maintain compliance with regulations like SEC 17, FINRA, MiFID II, and others, meet corporate governance requirements, comply with litigation hold and eDiscovery needs, or simply ensure important business assets are retained, that data can’t simply be jettisoned.

-To move an inactive user to Office 365, you need an active, licensed Office 365 mailbox to migrate the data to.
-Once migrated, you can then place that newly created Office 365 mailbox on legal hold, delete the user account, and redeploy the license for an active user (or use it to migrate another inactive mailbox).
+To move an inactive user to Microsoft 365, you need an active, licensed Microsoft 365 mailbox to migrate the data to.
+Once migrated, you can then place that newly created Microsoft 365 mailbox on legal hold, delete the user account, and redeploy the license for an active user (or use it to migrate another inactive mailbox).

 It seems simple so far, but just wait…

-Let’s take the example of Lancashire & McCoy, a fictional law firm migrating to Office 365 that, for the sake of brevity, we’ll refer to as L&M from now on.
+Let’s take the example of Lancashire & McCoy, a fictional law firm migrating to Microsoft 365 that, for the sake of brevity, we’ll refer to as L&M from now on.

 L&M has historical email data for 10,000 active users and 20,000 inactive users stored in a legacy archive.
 To remain compliant, cater to employees who might return (and keep the math simple), they need to retain all of their inactive user data.